|size||Up to 30cm|

 |range||Tropical and subtropical Indian and Pacific Oceans|

 Identify as a pufferfish through lack of spines, paddle-like pectoral fins, posterior and anal fins.
 Slow ungainly swimmer.
 Blackspotted is also called the dog-faced which is probably the easiest way to distinguish this variant.
-Colour can be anything from bright yellow, to brown to white to blue-topped – typically indicating a male.
+Colour can be anything from bright yellow, to brown to white to blue-topped.
+Female is usually pale in colour.